 A few of the many reasons to love chia seeds aka an amazing super food packed with so many essential nutrients? (via Tone it Up)

 They are a rich source of omega 3 fatty acids.
-In fact, you recieve 100% of your omega 3 daily value from just one serving ( about two tablespoons of most brands on average) Hello healthy hair, skin, and nails!
+In fact, you receive 100% of your omega 3 daily value from just one serving ( about two tablespoons of most brands on average) Hello healthy hair, skin, and nails!

 They’re a great source of fiber.
 This helps keep you feeling full, controlling hunger and balancing your appetite.
 Fiber helps regulate your system and can be a great antioxidant.